FIFA joins hands with YouTube for World Cup 2026

 Aditya Chaudhuri Aditya Chaudhuri

-FIFA will also provide a host of YouTube creators access to the World Cup where they can work on human stories, tactical breakdowns and behind-the-scenes action.
+Additionally, FIFA will provide a host of YouTube creators access to the World Cup to work on human stories, tactical breakdowns, and behind-the-scenes action.

 FIFA YouTube World Cup 2026